On today’s date in 1612, Welsh Royal Navy officer Thomas Button sailed out of London in search of the Northwest Passage.

 2015 GREAT CANADIAN EXPLORERS SERIES

-The $200 gold coin features on its reverse—designed by Laurie McGaw—a depiction of Hudson on his final Arctic voyage.
+The $200 gold coin features on its reverse, which was designed by Laurie McGaw, a depiction of Hudson on his final Arctic voyage.
 The image centres on a full portrait of Hudson, who is gazing to the right through a spyglass.
 He wears a heavy fur coat and hat as well as long leather boots.
 To the right side is a stylized map of Hudson Bay with Hudson’s spyglass pointing directly to the bay’s centre.
 Below the map, Hudson’s ship, Discovery, rests at anchor.
 To the left side is an Elizabethan-era directional wind rose.

 The coin has a diameter of 29 mm with text on the reverse reading “CANADA,” the face value of “200 DOLLARS” and the year-date of “2015.”
 It had a mintage of 2,000 coins.